Virus outbreak threatens Germany's tradition-laden breweries

 For Lang from the Werneck Brewery, something irreplaceable has been lost.

 “My family and I will miss it very much.
-The brewery has been ever-present, part of every dinner table conversation all our lives," he said.
-"We will be missing part of our identity, and in a way the region will too.”
+The brewery has been ever-present, part of every dinner table conversation all our lives," she said.
+"We will be missing part of our identity, and in a way the region will, too.”

 Follow AP coverage of the pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak